alvarezguille/vaadin-usage-statistics/README.md

 ```
 You can verify this by checking that `vaadin-usage-statistics.html` is empty.

+This tool is not used for Vaadin Framework 8 and older generations.

 If you have any questions on the use of the statistics, please contact statistics@vaadin.com.